 Finally, once you complete entrance counseling, stay signed in and complete the Loan Agreement for Subsidized/Unsubsidized Loan (MPN).

 Bottom line, do your research and apply as early as you can.
-The 2023/2024 FAFSA is available now and the 2024/2025 FAFSA will be available soon.
+The 2019/2020 FAFSA and the 2020/2021 FAFSA are available now.